jeffdeville/plant/README.md

 Currently Plant supports

-* Object creation via setting properties
+* Object creation via properties
-* Object creation Specifying constructor arguments
+* Object creation by constructor arguments
 * Overriding default property and constructor argument values
 * Modular object definition
-* Lazyily evauated property and constructor argument values
+* Lazily evaluated property and constructor argument values

 Targetted features can be found in the issues list for the project.
 Some specific ones are